Average Calculator

 Geometric Mean

-The geometric mean of your data set is defined as the nth root of the product of n items.
-It is calculated by multiplying each value together and then calculating the nth root of the product, where n is the number of items in the dataset.
-The geometric mean is helpful when averaging ratios, percentages, and growth rates.
+The geometric mean is defined as the nth root of the product of n numbers.
+You calculate it by multiplying all the values together and then finding the nth root of that product (where n is the total number of items in your dataset).
+It is especially useful for averaging ratios, percentages, and exponential growth rates.

 $$Geometric\ Mean = \sqrt[n]{x₁×x₂×x₃×…×xₙ} = (x₁×x₂×x₃×…×xₙ)^{\frac{1}{n}}$$